 - Helen Claydon

 Helen is an experienced assessment content development manager.
 She has worked in assessment, including e-assessment, for over 20 years.
 She has developed summative and formative assessments for ages from 6 years-old to adult.
 Her experience covers all aspects of the assessment development process, including assessment design, item writing and review, trialling, test construction and standard setting.
-She currently works at the Standards and Testing Agency, an executive agency of the DfE.
+She currently works at the UK office of the Australian Council of Educational Research.
 Helen holds a Master’s degree in Education; she is also a fellow of the Chartered Institute of Educational Assessors and a practitioner of AEA-Europe.
 She believes that e-assessment has an important role to play in supporting targeted teaching and learning.

 - Paula Goddard